Snacking when you have diabetes

 Read food labels for carbohydrates and calories.
 You can also use carbohydrate counting apps or books.
 Over time, it will get easier for you to tell how many carbohydrates are in foods or snacks.

 Some low carbohydrate snacks, such as nuts and seeds, are high in calories.
 Some low carbohydrate snacks are:

 - Peanuts (not honey-coated or glazed)

 - Sunflower seeds

 American Diabetes Association website.
-Get Smart on Carb Counting.
+Carb counting and diabetes.